 This was especially true in London where the social climate was one of poverty and frustration.
 Unemployment soared to record levels while the economy plummeted into the deepest depression since World War II fueling the uneasiness of the younger generation.
 While 1970s America offered boundless opportunities for the baby boomers, British youth were faced with few choices for their future.
 In addition to economic despair, increasing division between the upper and lower social classes outraged many and sparked violence throughout the country.

 These factors contributed to the deeply political overtones that Punk embodied once it made its way across the Atlantic.
 British youth were desperately bored and seeing no future on their horizon sought alternative means of survival.
 Punk Rock offered an escape from the hopeless conditions of late 1970s London, while also empowering the thousands of young people who had been marginalized by a culture in turmoil.

-In addition to the raw musical aggression, Punk embraced an almost primitive fashion aesthetic which featured spiky hair, multi-colored Mohawks, and ripped t-shirts cleverly held together with safety pins that made their way into the noses, ears and tongues of those eager to push the boundaries of acceptable attire.
+In addition to the raw musical aggression, Punk embraced an almost primitive fashion aesthetic which featured spiky hair, multi-colored Mohawks, and ripped t-shirts cleverly held together with safety pins, along with body piercings in noses, ears and tongues of those eager to push the boundaries of acceptable attire.
 For many, Punk fashion took the gender bending kinkiness of Glam Rock and injected it with a lethal dose of Black Leather and Gothic Barbarism in the form of heavy make-up.
 To onlookers, the resulting styles were caustic and offensive, however they were also refreshingly inventive, fascinating, and sublimely rebellious.

 The abrasive character of Punk was as unsettling to hear, as it was to observe for many, however as it has always been viewed with skepticism by mainstream audiences, it has endured to permanently alter the look, sound and attitude of rock music to this day.